lucamegh/AsyncUI/README.md

 )
 ```

 The error rendering function takes a `RetryAction` instance that incapsulates `AsyncContentViewController`'s retrying logic.
-Call it from your cutom error view controller to give users a chance to reload the asynchronous content.
+Call it from your custom error view controller to give users a chance to reload the asynchronous content.